-University of Ottawa Brain and Mind - Bruyère Research Institute Chair in Primary Health Care Dementia Research Co-founder, AGE-WELL NIH SAM3 Physician, Bruyère Memory Program
+University of Ottawa Brain and Mind - Bruyère Research Institute Chair in Primary Health Care Dementia Research Co-founder, AGE-WELL National Innovation Hub Sensors and Analytics for Monitoring Mobility and Memory (SAM3) Physician, Bruyère Memory Program

 FOR MORE INFORMATION

 The AGE-WELL National Innovation Hub APPTA Inc. welcomes comments about this report and would like to know how we can better meet your information needs.
 If you have any questions about the work APPTA conducts, please contact us.